bbauska/meta-react-basics/README.md

 <h3><b>Conclusion</b></h3>

-In this reading, you've learned about the very basics of what modules are in JavaScript, why they are used and how they get exported and imported.
+In this section (5), you've learned about the very basics of what modules are in JavaScript, why they are used and how they get exported and imported.